dirkjanm/dirkjanm.github.io/_posts/2022-07-11-abusing-forgotten-permissions-on-precreated-computer-objects-in-active-directory.md

 Something that is not quite new but was not publicly announced before is BloodHound.py's capabilities to gather information about credentials stored on hosts in scheduled tasks or as part of services.
 While this method requires administrator privileges to collect, it does gather credentials that could be recoverable from hosts that aren't always gathered using other session collection methods.
 You can activate these collection methods by adding `experimental` to your list of collection methods.

 # Tools
-For now, the new ACL parsing logic is only part of BloodHound.py.
-Alternatively, you could run SharpHound with the logic from my fork until the [pull request](https://github.com/BloodHoundAD/SharpHoundCommon/pull/34) is merged or the functionality makes its way to SharpHound.
+The new ACL edge has been added to both BloodHound.py and the official BloodHound and it's SharpHound data collector.
+The edge was renamed to `WriteAccountRestrictions` for clarity.
+If you have the latest version of BloodHound it should support this out-of-the-box without additional requirements.
 I think this kind of attack pattern may be common in the wild, but I don't have any solid data on it, so if you find some instances of it when this is configured in real environments (either from the red side or the blue side), please let me know!